 - You will be unable to attend your polling site on election day due to illness or physical disability, OR

-- You are a member of the U.S. armed forces, merchant marines or the spouse or a dependent family member, OR
+- You are a member of the U.S. armed forces, merchant marines or the spouse or a dependent family member and are away from your polling location due to the member's active duty status, OR

-- A U.S. citizen domiciled in Arkansas but temporarily living outside the territorial limits of the United States.
+- A U.S. citizen whose residence is in Arkansas but temporarily living outside the territorial limits of the United States.

 OBTAINING AN ABSENTEE BALLOT